Back to RAV

 What Gets Exported

-- Current player layout state (panel sizes, visibility, event console state)
+• Current player layout state (panel sizes, visibility, toolbar layout state)

 Exporting

-- Adjust panels and controls to the desired layout
+2. Adjust panels, playback, runtime, and controls to the desired live state

-- Choose a save location for the HTML file
+6. Choose a save location for the HTML file if you want a standalone export

 Limitations

-- The exported file requires a modern browser with WebGL2 support
+• The exported file requires a modern browser that supports the selected runtime (WebGL2 exports require WebGL2)

 Configuration